flomonster/flomonster.fr/content/articles/kdtree/kdtree.rst

 implementation.
 However, if you just want to implement a KD tree without diving into the paper formulas, you can keep reading without woring.

+This article describes the implementation of several versions of kdtree starting from a naive version to an optimized version.
 Each version of the code is available:

 * Naive implementation: `<https://github.com/flomonster/kdtree-ray/tree/naive>`_.
 * Sah in :math:`O(N^2)`: `<https://github.com/flomonster/kdtree-ray/tree/sah-quadratic>`_.
 * Sah in :math:`O(N \log^2{N})`: `<https://github.com/flomonster/kdtree-ray/tree/sah-log2>`_.
+* Sah in :math:`O(N \log{N})`: `<https://github.com/flomonster/kdtree-ray/tree/sah-log>`_.

 The models used for benchmark are from the `Stanford Scanning Repository
 <http://graphics.stanford.edu/data/3Dscanrep/>`_.